 It is also possible to drive the internal oscillator with a ceramic resonator, assuming the overall system design can tolerate the reduced signal integrity.
 A typical ceramic resonator circuit is shown in Figure 3-10.
+Refer to supplier's recommendations when selecting a ceramic resonator and associated components.
 The resonator and components should be mounted as close as possible to the EXTAL and XTAL pins.
 The internal 56F82x oscillator circuitry is designed to have no external load capacitors present.
-As shown in Figure 3-9, no external load capacitors should be used.
+As shown in Figure 3-10, no external load capacitors should be used.